harshit110927/onboardflow/README.md

 # OnboardFlow
-A production-ready authentication and onboarding layer for modern SaaS applications.
+A production-ready aut    hentication and onboarding layer for modern SaaS applications.

 OnboardFlow eliminates the complexity of building secure authentication and user onboarding flows from scratch.
 It provides a unified SDK that handles magic links, drip email campaigns, and subscription gating, allowing developers to focus exclusively on core product features.